hazelcast/hazelcast-reference-manual/src/EntryProcessorOptimizations.md

 one or more partitions.
 The design of entry processor assumes users have fast user code execution of the `process()` method.
 In the pathological case where the code that is very heavy and executes in multi-milliseconds, this may create a bottleneck.

-We have slow user code detection which can be used to log a warning controlled by some system properties:
+We have slow user code detection which can be used to log a warning controlled by the following system properties:

 - `hazelcast.slow.operation.detector.enabled` (default: true)
 - `hazelcast.slow.operation.detector.threshold.millis` (default: 10000)